allenai/citeomatic/README.md

 ## <a name="download"></a>Download data
 ```
-./get-data.sh <location>
+./get-data.sh data
 ```
-The script downloads all the required data and trained models to the provided location and adds a symlink from a local `data` directory to the provided `<location>`.
-Alternatively, you can provide `data/` as the location to avoid the symlink.
+The script downloads all the required data (~75G) and trained models to `data`.
+Alternatively, if you provide a different `destination`, the script will create a symlink from `data` to the provided `<destination>`.

-**ATTENTION AI2 Internal Users**: If you have access to the AI2 Corp network, please contact one of the contributors for tips on how to avoid duplicating data.
+**ATTENTION AI2 Internal Users**: If you have access to the AI2 Corp network, please contact one of the contributors for tips on how to avoid downloading data.

 ## Citeomatic Evaluation